cantrellcloud/cocloud-k8s-preprod-cluster-oogie/buildguides/BG-090_Deploying a Kubernetes SubCA on Ubuntu 2024.04 LTS.md

 Submit additional intermediate subordinate certificate authorities requests to this SubCA for use with COCloud Kerbernetes Clusters to allow intra-cluster auto generation of certificates.

 A request should be submitted for each cluster being deployed.
-See build guide *BG-011 Deploying a* *Kubernetes on Ubuntu 2024.04 LTS.md*
+The ca.key file should not have a password set.
+See build guide *BG-011 Deploying Kubernetes on Ubuntu 2024.04 LTS.md* for more information.